MobileTeleSystems/onetl/README.rst

   It also uses ``kinit`` executable to generate Kerberos ticket.

 * ``Hive`` and ``SparkHDFS``
-  Requires Kerberos ticket to exist before creating Spark session.
+  require Kerberos ticket to exist before creating Spark session.

 So you need to install OS packages with: